David-The-Programmer/dotfiles/nvim/README.md

     -- Add plugins here
 }
 ```

+Also remember to remove the config files for the plugins removed in the `plugins/configs/` directory and also remove any `require()` statements in `init.lua` sourcing the config files of the removed plugins.

 Subsequently, run `:PaqSync` in neovim which makes sure plugins installed are the ones specified in `bootstrap.lua`.
 Relaunch neovim again to make sure the new configurations give no errors.

-Please read the [paq README](https://github.com/savq/paq-nvim) to view more information of using paq.
+Please read the [paq README](https://github.com/savq/paq-nvim) for more information of using paq.

 ## Uninstallation